 "No, not at all," said the Wizard.
 "That is a popular misconception.
-The word heart, as I use it, is much more all-encompassing.
+The word heart, as I use it, is much more allencompassing.
 Emotions are only a piece of it.
-Heart is an integration or a centeredness of body, mind, and spirit.
-Heart is your humanness, your authentic being, your is, your how to be."
+Heart is an integration or a centeredness of all that you are.
+Heart is your humanness, your spirit, your authentic being, your is, your how to be."